hugorodriv/TFG/README.md

 # **Sharelloc**

-🔗 Visit the site and take a look: [Sharelloc - https://sharelloc.app](https://sharelloc.app)

 ## What is this project

 This is my final year project at UPF.
 Sharelloc is a social media application for photo sharing.